usharesoft/appcenter-docs/admin/en/source/pages/architecture/deployment-example.rst

 In order to optimize scalability, you should use a dedicated network subnet for UForge service.

-If you want to deploy a public UForge service, you can use a public IP address for each component:
+If you want to deploy a public UForge service, you can use a public IP address for each component.

 UShareSoft recommends using a firewall with the NAT technology to map a public IP address to a private IP address.
 This allows you to use public IP addresses only for the Web Front-end and the Web Service.
 The other services stay hidden from the rest of the world.